CNGBdb-CNSA/STOmics-Data-Archive/Submit/offline_submit/tissue_section.rst

    - The number of the Tissue Section filled in the template cannot be greater than 100, and the template file cannot be greater than 10MB.
    - ``tissue section alias`` cannot be modified. ``tissue section ID`` can be modified because it is for publication.
-   - If need to modify tissue section, the assigned tissue section accession number can not be modified.
+   - If need to modify Tissue Section, the assigned tissue section accession numbers can not be modified.